 I moved to the Governing Body when the school merged with the pre-school and am the nominated governor for pre-school and early years links.
 Having been the Chair of the Pre-School committee, I feel that this equips me well in monitoring the progress of children across the whole of the early years setting in our school.

-I was brought up in Stockbridge and after moving away to study and then work I moved to Longstock about 4 years ago with my wife Jo.
-Our son Eddie has just started at the pre-school with his younger sister Bee to hopefully follow.
-Most of our family live locally and I love this area.
-I became a governor because I wanted to help, if I could, ensure the success of our local school.
-I strongly believe that having a good, well run and happy school is vital to our community.
+I was brought up in Stockbridge and after moving away returned to live here in 2011.
+I love the area and became a governor because I wanted to help, if I could, play a part in the continued success of our local school.
+I strongly believe that our school is vital part of our Stockbridge community.